Quick answer

 Sometimes, depending on policy language, cause, endorsements, exclusions, and where the line issue sits.
 It is not safe to assume coverage.

-What to verify first
+What to verify before you count on reimbursement

 This page cannot interpret your policy or guarantee that a claim would be covered.